danny0838/git-store-meta/README.md

 -------------------------------------------------------------------------------

-Copy the `git-store-meta.pl` file to `path/to/your/repo/.git/hooks/`, change the working directory to the top level of git working tree, and run the commands.
+Copy the `git-store-meta.pl` file to `path/to/your/repo/.git/hooks/`, change the working directory to the top level of the git working tree, and run one of the commands below.

 ### Store